 The Code of Practice does not require any breakdown of pension fund administrative expenses.
-However in the interests of greater transparency, the Council discloses its Pension Fund management expenses in accordance with CIPFA guidance on Accounting for LGPS management costs.
+However in the interests of greater transparency, the Council discloses its Pension Fund management expenses in accordance with CIPFA guidance Accounting for Local Government Pension Scheme Management Costs.